corvus-dotnet/Corvus.JsonSchema/docs/GettingStartedWithJsonSchemaCodeGeneration.md

 Console.WriteLine("Hello, World!");
 ```

-Instead, let's add a using statement for our generated code.
+Instead, let's add a `using` statement for our generated code.
 Recall that we put it in the `JsonSchemaSample.Api` namespace.
-So let's add that.
 We'll also need `System.Text.Json`, `Corvus.Json`, and, for our date work, [`NodaTime`](https://nodatime.org/).

 > You can use the internal dotnet Date and Time classes, but NodaTime is a lot better in general, and specfically a better fit for the JSON date/time specifications.
 We hope this changes in dotnet vFuture!